Enroll and Save Money in 2016

 Lower HCSA Minimum, New Vendor, and Lower Fee!

 How does a FSA work?
 Watch this Video.

 Enrollment in the GIC’s pre-tax program Flexible Spending Account (FSA) that saves state employees on average 25% of each dollar contributed, takes place in the Fall for 2016 calendar year benefits.
 There are two options:

 Health Care Spending Account (HCSA) Almost all state employees should consider enrolling in this benefit.
 Pay for your out-of-pocket health care expenses on a pretax basis:

 - Medical and dental deductibles and copayments

 - Orthodontia, hearing aids and durable medical equipment

 All active state employees who are eligible for GIC health benefits are eligible to enroll in the HCSA program.

 Want to Start Small?
 HCSA Minimum Now Lower

 Contribute as little as $250 to the HCSA program.
 This minimum has been reduced from $500, allowing more employees to try this money-saving program.
-You may elect to contribute up to $2,500 for 2015.
+The IRS increased the maximum allowance on October 30, 2014; you may elect to contribute up to $2,550 for 2015.